 - Re-evaluate: Look at what led you here.
 Are you over-committed?
 Are you skipping meals?
 Adjust the system.

 Don’t be afraid to talk to your professors.
-Most of them are humans too, and they’d much rather give you a short extension than see you burn out.
-Self-love is about advocating for yourself so you can show up as your best self—not just for your exams, but for your life.
+Most are understanding and would rather give you a short extension than see you burn out.
+Self-love is about advocating for yourself so you can do well in your exams and your life.